gmc-code/PC-Microbit-Extension/docs/bots/LEDs/led_progressions.rst

 ----

-Colour wheel with brightness control
+color wheel with brightness control
 ---------------------------------------

 | This code is used to create a rainbow color effect on a Neopixel strip.